-Yankees stop the bleeding (for now)
+Yankees stop the bleeding -- for now

 On Sunday, the Yankees exchanged 3-0 results in a doubleheader with the Red Sox.
 CC Sabathia and a bullpen of Tyler Clippard, Chad Green and Aroldis Chapman were better than Boston in the daylight, while David Price and Craig Kimbrel were superior during the evening.

 Masahiro Tanaka pitched reasonably well, but not as good as good as Price.
-Tanaka threw 7 2/3 innings while allowing three runs; the biggest two were on a hanging slider to Mookie Betts in the third inning.
+Tanaka threw 7⅔ innings, while allowing three runs; the biggest two were on a hanging slider to Mookie Betts in the third inning.
 Tanaka made the night easier for the bullpen, which is one of his objectives for the second half.

 "The goal is to really go deep into games," Tanaka said.

 Aaron Judge, though 1-of-18 since the All-Star break, almost had a little more magic.
-In the eighth inning, he launched a nearly 420-foot shot to right center that Jackie Bradley Jr. robbed by reaching into the Red Sox bullpen to prevent a two-run homer.
+In the eighth inning, he launched a nearly 420-foot shot to right-center that Jackie Bradley Jr. robbed by reaching into the Red Sox bullpen to prevent a two-run homer.
 It was nailed to the triangular portion of the wall in center.
 A foot or two to the right and Bradley wouldn't have made the play.

 "I just hit it to the wrong part of the park and to the wrong center fielder," Judge said.
 "Jackie has been making plays like that for a long time."

 The Yankees have been losing a lot of games of late.
-Even with the two wins, they've lost 20 of their last 29.
-While it was good they treaded water, it was not good enough, according to Judge.
+Even with the two wins, they've lost 20 of their past 29.
+While it was good that they treaded water, it was not good enough, according to Judge.

 "It is not good," Judge said.
 "With Boston in first place, we want to shorten that lead a little bit, but we came out 2 and 2."

-Judge should feel that way since he is on the field.
+Judge should feel that way, since he is on the field.
 An observer, on the other hand, can look at this trip as one the Yankees needed to just get through.

-They still have seven more road games to go, starting on Monday in Minnesota, where Bryan Mitchell will open a three-game series against the Minnesota Twins, who are 1.5 games back in the American League wild-card race.
+They still have seven more road games to go, starting on Monday in Minnesota, where Bryan Mitchell will open a three-game series against the Twins, who are 1.5 games back in the American League wild-card race.
 After that, it's another slate of four against the Seattle Mariners.

-Luis Cessa will get the ball Tuesday, then the next two will begin to answer how much the Yankees miss Pineda.
+Luis Cessa will get the ball on Tuesday, then the next two outings will begin to answer how much the Yankees miss Pineda.

-Pineda is inconsistent, but he is a major-league starter.
-But no one knows if Cessa or Mitchell are yet (although they both have their moments).
+Pineda is inconsistent, but he is a major league starter.
+No one knows if Cessa or Mitchell are yet -- although they both have their moments.

 The Yankees, for their part, had some highlights this weekend.
 They stopped the avalanche, which could be the start of something good.
 It could have been much worse.